hm-lang/core/proposals/README.md

 so we use e.g., `myClass~NonNull t := ...` to define `myClass` as taking a non-null generic type, or `otherClass~Union(t1, t2) genericType` to define `otherClass` as taking a generic type that needs to extend both `t1` and `t2` classes.
+You can also define the type with `lowerCamelCase` and then use it as a namespace in `UpperCamelCase`, whenever the type is more complicated:
+`myComplicatedConstraintType := allOf(t1, oneOf(t2, t3))` and declaring the class as
+`newGeneric~MyComplicatedConstraintType t`.

 ### default field names with generics